Immunization Compliance at IUPUI

 What are the next steps?

-For those who are able to provide all dates of vaccination, your status will automatically be updated to compliant and the hold on your account will be lifted.
+For those who are able to provide all dates of vaccination and documentation supporting those dates, your status will automatically be updated to compliant and the hold on your account will be lifted.
 No further action is required.
 You are now considered compliant at all IU campuses.

-Students who provide dates that do not meet the immunization requirements as listed here will be prompted to make any corrections.
-Until all appropriate dates have been provided, a student is not compliant.
+Students who provide dates and documentation that do not meet the immunization requirements as listed here will be prompted to make any corrections.
+Until all appropriate information has been provided, a student is not compliant.

 Documentation submitted for religious exemption will be routed to the IUPUI Office of the Registrar.
 Upon receipt, documentation will be reviewed within 5 business days.
 If approved as acceptable documentation and all other requirements have been met, students will be marked as compliant and no further action will be required.
 If additional documentation is needed, students will be notified via university email as to how to proceed.
 Any questions regarding religious exemption documentation should be directed to the Office of the Registrar at email@example.com.